sdiehl/haskell-picosat/README.md

 Haskell PicoSAT
 ---------------

+haskell-picosat are Haskell bindings to the PicoSAT solver, written in C. It reads in clauses in CNF ( Conjunctive-Normal Form ) and returns a solution which satisfies the clauses.

+The most notable distinction of this binding is that the SAT solver library is included with the cabal package so you shouldn't need to install anything but this package to get going.
+It's also notably faster than a pure Haskell solution at solving very large constraint problems.

 Installing
 ----------

-The most notable feature of this binding is that the SAT solver is included with the cabal package so you shouldn't need to install anything but this package to get going.
-It's also notably faster than a pure Haskell solution at solving very large constraint problems.

 ```bash
 $ cabal install picosat